Fleece to Fashion: Economies and Cultures of Knitting in Modern Scotland

 The venture has been part-funded by the University’s Chancellor’s Fund.
 The ball band design features the Cochno Stone, a Neolithic stone with cup marks located in the vicinity of the farm near Clydebank.

-A pattern book is also in the pipeline, with designers across Scotland contributing their designs for a range of knitted items inspired by the architecture of the University of Glasgow.
+A pattern book is now available, with designers across Scotland contributing their designs for a range of knitted items inspired by the architecture of the University of Glasgow.

-Buy University of Glasgow Wool at our University Shop website.
+Buy University of Glasgow Wool and the book from our University Shop website.

 Curators’ Colloquium on Knitted Textiles: Friday 29 January 2021

 This event shared knowledge and practice regarding the collection, conservation, preservation and interpretation of knitting collections

 Knitting is often a hidden part of a national or local collection, yet given the importance of knitted textiles to the story of Scotland, it is imperative to raise awareness and share information and knowledge so that garments which carry so much meaning are appreciated, preserved and interpreted.
 We know that while our national collections may have specialist curators, many other smaller museums and collections do not.
 This colloquium will share knowledge and practices amongst curators and custodians.

 Presentations addressed a wide range of issues including: the traceability, identity and emotional investment in knitted garments; acquisition and display of knitted textiles; the care and conservation of knit collections; the challenges of interpreting knit collections for diverse audiences.
 There will be time for questions and discussion.

 While we are unable to host you at the University of Glasgow, this online format allowed us to welcome participants from further afield than would have been possible.

 - Carol Christiansen: Curator and Community Museums Officer at Shetland Museum and Archives.
 As curator, her main responsibility is the Museum’s nationally recognised textiles collection, which has a large knitted textile component.